 Ancestor of the Briard Shepherd and Maremma, the Bergamasco Shepherd dog is a very old breed.
 His path has crossed with European breeds like the Polish lowland sheepdog, the Bouvier des Flandres and some Eastern Cattle Dogs.
 Many experts believe that the ancestors of this dog are brought near Bergamo with the Phoenicians and this explains why along their trade routes there are a lot of European breeds with similar appearance and properties.

-Born as a shepherd, he is now mostly known as a guard dog and a beloved pet.
+Born as a shepherd, he is now mostly a guard dog and a beloved pet.

 Character and behavior

 The Bergamasco Shepherd Dog is friendly and very loyal.
 They have highly developed protective instincts and can behave suspiciously with strangers, but would not show any aggression.

 The function of the Bergamasco Shepherd Dog is to lead and keep the flock, work in which he shows exemplary abilities due to his vigilance, concentration and psychological balance.

 His ability to learn and to determine, combined with moderation and patience makes him an excellent guard dog and companion, capable of the most diverse jobs.
 This dog establishes a close relationship with man.
 You should keep in mind that sometimes these dogs can be stubborn, so the puppy needs a strong education.
 You need to control his nature of dominant guard dog.
 Don't overlook this part of the training to reduce the negative effect of his natural distrust towards strangers.